-Finally, shares on social media and inbound links from other websites can be key indicators that users like, endorse and value your glossary content.
+Finally, shares on social media and inbound links from other websites provide SEO benefits.
+For example, shares and links provide key indicators that users like, endorse and value your glossary content.

-Not only that, but social shares and inbound links help increase exposure for your content, promoting it to whole new audiences and creating streams of referred traffic to your pages.
+Not only that, but social shares and inbound links help increase exposure for your content.
+Shares help promote it to whole new audiences and creating streams of referred traffic to your pages.